ShawnAviles/cpe322/Labs/lab02/lab02.md

 	...
 	```

-Screenshot for the following commands.
+Screenshot for the following file commands.
 ![image](./fileCommands.png)